mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Operating on the cold face is hazardous.
-In addition to the usual dangers of an airless world such as dust pools that seem only centimetres deep, micrometeorite showers and the occasional deep crevasse, super–cold terrain of this sort has its own unique ways to harm unwary travellers.
+In addition to the usual dangers of an airless world such as dust pools that seem only centimeters deep, micrometeorite showers and the occasional deep crevasse, super–cold terrain of this sort has its own unique ways to harm unwary travellers.